May 1, 2012 | TAMPA, Fla. (UMNS)

 itself,” added the Rev. Stephen Sidorak, Jr., top executive of the

-United Methodist Commission on Christian Unity and Interreligious
+United Methodist Commission on Christian Unity and online viagra in australia we recommend Interreligious

 But the “real work” happens at the local church and community level, the denominational leaders agreed.